 This ride is a mini rollercoaster that isn’t too extreme that it would scare little ones.
 You have to be at least 0.9m to ride on this ride.
 It goes relatively fast and twice round.
 Our 5-year-old still loved this ride and wanted to go on again.

 Go Jetters Vroomster Zoom Ride – No Height Limit

 Luckily even though the park was really busy we didn’t have to wait too long for the Go Jetters ride.
 I wouldn’t queue for a super long time but my son really loved being able to control how high or how low we flew.
 Even 4-8-year-olds should enjoy this ride.

 What else is there to do at Alton Towers for young children?

 There’s one thing Merlin Entertainment do well and that’s aquariums.
 The aquarium at Alton Towers is small but it’s good.
 We have used it to shelter from rain and very hot sun.
 They have over 300 species of fish including sharks, seahorses and rays.

 If you need some time to get away from the crowds then a visit to the Gardens should be the perfect spot for that.
 It’s a great place to have your picnic.
 They are very picturesque and worth having a wander in.

 There are parts of the castle-like house that you can visit today, including the towers.
 The site of the house was actually once an Iron Age camp.

 If you are staying at Alton Towers you will more than likely have your tickets included in your package.
-Prices online in advance start from £36 per person.
-This is a great saving compared to on the day ticket prices of £56.
+Prices online in advance start from £34 per person.
+This is a great saving compared to on-the-day ticket prices of £68.
 Under 3’s are free.